 IRRI facilitated signing of a protocol on cooperation by Bangladesh, India and Nepal on 18 October 2014, where all three countries agreed to share the evaluation data and varieties released in their respective countries for release and commercialization.

 Conservation and exchange of rice germplasm

 Institutions across India have deposited at IRRI duplicate samples of their rice collections.
-Nearly 16,400 types of rice at the International Rice Genebank are from India.
+More than 17,000 types of rice at the International Rice Genebank are from India.
 Many of these have contributed to rice breeding programs, such as Pokkali for salinity tolerance, N22 for drought and heat tolerance, FR13A for submergence tolerance, and Oryza nivara for resistance to grassy stunt virus.

 Delivery of new rice varieties, practices, and technologies

 The success of the partnership between India and IRRI began with the introduction of the high-yielding rice variety IR8, dubbed miracle rice.
 This helped save India from a massive famine in the 1970s.
 This was only the beginning of a partnership that has led to more than 400 improved rice varieties that have resistance to pests and diseases, streamlined rice production practices, and extensive information exchange with Indian scientists, and capacity building.

 India was the first country to get the submergence-tolerant trait bred into local mega-varieties, through collaborative programs with IRRI.
 Many single and multiple stress-tolerant lines (flash flood, stagnant flood, drought, salinity, etc.) introduced by IRRI in India are now being evaluated or promoted nationally.
 These varieties are helping enhance and stabilize rice productivity under the ever-changing climate in the region.